 If we uphold your complaint, we’ll tell the financial business what it needs to do to put things right.

-If we decide you’ve been in the wrong type of pension arrangement, we’ll look at the position you should have been in, but for the wrong advice – and if you’ve suffered a financial loss, we might tell the business to make up the difference in your existing pension plan.
+If we decide you’ve been in the wrong type of pension arrangement, we’ll look at the position you should have been in, but for the wrong advice.
+And if you’ve suffered a financial loss, we might tell the business to make up the difference in your existing pension plan.
 If that’s not possible, we might tell the business to make a payment to you directly.

 Similarly, if we think the investments in the pension are unsuitable, we might tell the business to make up the pension to the value it would have been with the right sort of investments.

-If there have been administration errors, we’ll look at the circumstances and the impact they’ve had on you.
+If there have been administration errors, we’ll look at the circumstances and their impact on you.
 For example, if your pension payments have been delayed as a result of the business’ error, we might tell it to pay you the missed payments, plus interest up to the date of payment.
 If documents have been sent to a wrong address, or originals have been mislaid, we might make an award for the inconvenience this has caused you, or to cover the cost of replacing the originals.

 Detailed advice for businesses